This website and codebase will make you a better developer.

 Design decision You'll notice that Controller classes are located within each component.
 I've never found a strong reason to keep controllers or data access objects anywhere else other than local to the component - i.e. everything you need to know about a given bounded context is in one place.
 The design decision makes evolving the component to a microservice significantly less painful.

-The v6 commit demonstrates a microservices architecture - Allocations, Backlog and Timesheet applications are dependent on the Registration service via REST.
+The v6 commit demonstrates a microservices architecture with service-to-service communication - Allocations, Backlog and Timesheet applications are dependent on the Registration service via REST.

 I've found that scaling both teams and performance are typically the main drivers for moving components to services for single systems; reuse, in this case, being another main driver.
 Reuse tends to be the main driver for moving components to their own repository.